A 13-year-old died in Ohio after participating in a Benadryl TikTok 'challenge' - Local News 8

 “We are working with TikTok and other social platforms to remove content that showcases this behavior,” the statement added.
 “We will look to partner across industry and with key stakeholders to address this dangerous behavior.”

-CNN has reached out to TikTok, the Stevens family and Columbus Public Health for comment.
+CNN has reached out to the Stevens family and Columbus Public Health for comment.

 The FDA’s 2020 warning said the agency had “contacted TikTok and strongly urged them to remove the videos from their platform and to be vigilant to remove additional videos that may be posted.”